hlerner1/AgePredictionMicroservice/README.md

 Once you have configured the template, you must run these commands to build and run the model.

+**As mentioned above, all of these commands must be run in the root directory of the project.**

 #### [Build & Run] Quick Setup

 You may run `setup/setup.sh` in your terminal to quickly set up this application.
 If that fails, detailed steps